Energy-Efficient Computation with DVFS using Deep Reinforcement Learning for Multi-Task Systems in Edge Computing: Introduction

 Our proposed method is more accurate than traditional Linux built-in governors based on the following reasons.
 Our method uses the temporal series information in the kernel including average and max utilization.
 While the Linux built-in governors only use max load from the last period which means they have little information and do not have an overall judgement of the workload and system status.

 Compared with the previous method for a single task and single deadline situation \cite{zhou2023cpu}, our new method is not a pure model-free strategy as the task number needs to be passed to the kernel.
 Besides this information, the method could encode the system parameters to useful information which be learnt by RL.

-We are the first to propose a method that is applied to multitasking with multiple deadlines in a soft real-time system which can save 3\% - 10\% power compared with Linux built-in governor.
+Our contributions are: \begin{itemize} \item To the best of our knowledge, we are the first to propose a DVFS method implemented at the Linux kernel level that can adapt the frequency based on multiple workloads and overall system status. \item Our proposed method targets multitasking with multiple deadlines in a soft real-time system which can save 3\% - 10\% power compared with a Linux built-in governor. \item The method targets small embedded devices with low number of frequency/voltage (F/V) levels and is implemented in a real device, Jetson Nano Board 2GB.
+However, the method is general and can be applied to other devices that have more F/V levels. \end{itemize}